Photo by Nick Simonite

-In addition to organized shows at the Chime Chapel, Stirratt says he plans on luring friends in bands out to TOURISTS while they’re touring the Northeast this summer.
+In addition to organized shows at the Chime Chapel, Stirratt says he plans on luring friends in bands out to Tourists while they’re touring the Northeast.

 “We like this idea of off-hand musical performances,” Stirratt said.
 “The real magic has happened with these accidental musical combinations that you just can’t plan.
 We’re looking for more magic like that.”

 Tourists opened on July 30, 2018.
 Rates average $195 per night.